madhucnghubphilips/Usage-of-Open-Source-Components/README.md

 9. Compliance and Standards
 Adherence to Standards: Many open-source projects adhere to industry standards and best practices.
-Auditability: The open nature of the code makes it easier to audit for compliance with legal and regulatory requirements.</font></h4>
+Auditability: The open nature of the code makes it easier to audit for compliance with legal and regulatory requirements.

 <h3 align="left"><font face="Arial"> What are risks associated with open-source components?</font></h3>
 <h4 align="left"><font face="Arial"> Despite the benefits, there are risks associated with using open-source components:</font></h4>